Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-5.md

-# Challenge 5: Create Documentation using GitHub Copilot - Solution Guide
+# Challenge 5: Create Documentation Using GitHub Copilot - Solution Guide

 ## Task 1: Generate Documentation with Copilot

-In this task, you'll utilize GitHub Copilot to generate markdown documentation for the backend application for the GitHub repository [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) and will also make us of GitHub Copilot features to generate comments for codes.
+In this task, you'll utilize GitHub Copilot to generate markdown documentation for the backend application for the GitHub repository [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo) and will also make use of GitHub Copilot features to generate comments for codes.

 1. Open Visual Studio Code and clone the GitHub repository [Azure-Samples/azure-search-openai-demo](https://github.com/Azure-Samples/azure-search-openai-demo).

-1. In the GitHub Copilot Chat window, ask the GitHub Copilot to generate a README.md file for the backend application, copy the code in a new file and save as **README.md**.
-You can acheive this by refering to your workspace.
+1. In the GitHub Copilot Chat window, ask the GitHub Copilot to generate a README.md file for the backend application, copy the code into a new file, and save it as **README.md**.
+You can achieve this by referring to your workspace.

-   - @workspace generate a README.md file for the directory app/backend
+   - @workspace generates a README.md file for the directory app/backend

    ![](../../media/backend-app-readme.png)

-1. Notice how the GitHub Copilot uses the workspace reference to create a markdown documentation for a specific directory.
+1. Notice how the GitHub Copilot uses the workspace reference to create markdown documentation for a specific directory.

 1. Navigate to the *app/backend/requirements.txt* file and browse through the requirements.

    ![](../../media/backend-requirements.png)

-1. Now select the entire file, right click and then select **Copilot** and **Generate Docs**.
+1. Now select the entire file, right-click, and then select **Copilot** and **Generate Docs**.

    ![](../../media/backend-requirements-generate-docs.png)